BazilSuhail/StaySuite-Client/README.md

 - **Plugins**: Plugin to setup Pinia Store in client enviornment only.
 - **Composables**: Reusable functions across all components (e.g., isLoggedIn (checking whether user is logged in or not) ).
 - **Assets**: Include all assets for the project (e.g. logos, 2d-illustrations).
+- **Layputs**: Layout file for the Project (e.g. allowing component to be stacked together across the website).

 ---